cljsjs/packages/README.md

 unminified libraries, should end in `.inc.js`.
 Extern files for the Google Closure compiler should always end in `.ext.js`.

+The jar version should always reflect the version of the packaged library, for updated builds `-0`, `-1` etc. can be appended to the version string.

 ## Using a package

 When using the `from-cljsjs` boot task there is an option to determine